ChrisWhite12/Subway-Trip-Planner/README.md

 ![Trello](./docs/Trello1.png)

-As I has completed the tasks I had moved each item through testing and complete lists.
+As I has completed the tasks I had moved each item through the testing and completed lists.

 ![Trello](./docs/Trello2.png)